JouleCai/geospacelab/README.md

 > - MacOS: ```brew install gcc ```
 > - Linux: ```sudo apt install gcc gfortran ```

-Please install those packages, if an error message is displayed when importing the geospacelab packge or related modules.
+Please install the packages above, if needed.

 ### 4. First-time startup and basic configuration
 Some basic configuration will be made with the first-time import of the package.